-The Learning Skills Centre is committed to promoting student achievement and retention, to developing independent, effective lifelong learners through supporting innovation in learning and teaching.
-We do this through the provision of one-to-one tutoring in writing, study skills, Math/Stats, Physics, and technology; generic and tailored workshops; web information; print and audio-visual resources; faculty consultations; and the Supplemental Instruction program.
-For more information visit our website at www.unbc.ca/lsc.
+The Learning Skills Centre is committed to supporting and enhancing student learning and to providing the skills students will need to become life-long learners.
+Through collaborative partnerships, we provide services and resources that empower students to take responsibility for their own learning.
+We offer one-to-one tutoring in writing, study skills, math/stats, physics, and technology; tailored workshops; web information; print and audio-visual resources; and the Supplemental Instruction program.
+For more information, visit our website at www.unbc.ca/lsc.